 The Court would retain its powers to censure or deregister practitioners.
 The cost borne by Courts in dealing with applications for investigation or deregistration would not be effected.

 ASIC incurs costs in undertaking oversight of the professional body.
 This function was estimated to cost the UK agency with responsibility for that role £740,000 ($AUD 1,261,880) in 2013.
-That cost would be in the way of a fee paid by the professional body.
+That cost is not included in the estimate provided at Table 8, as regulator costs are not included in compliance cost estimates under the Regulatory Burden Measurement Framework.

 Table 8: Cost/ savings estimates